 Not all applications of remote procedure calls need or benefit from the added complexity of child objects.
 Cases that do benefit from servers that use child dispatchers include:

-"Introduction to child objects" on page 95.
+To learn more about child objects, read "Introduction to child objects" on page 95.